-Original Component 4 (Rural Water Security): water inventories for Torba and Penama provinces have been completed, and 20 water tanks have been placed in Efate.
+Under Component 4 (Rural Water Security: Increased Access to Secure Water Supply) water inventories for Torba and Penama provinces have been completed and 20 water tanks have been placed in identified sites in Efate.
+Further activities under the water component would be integrate with the micro-projects under Component 2.

-2.2 Project Development Objectives and Implementation Arrangements
+2.2 Implementation Arrangements